Eldridge, Iowa: Government

 Eldridge has a mayor-council form of government with a mayor and five city council members.
 All council members are at-large.
 City council meetings are conducted bi-monthly on the first and third Mondays of each month at the Eldridge Community Center.
 The city is managed by a city administrator.

 Education

 Eldridge hosts three of the seven public schools in the North Scott Community School District, which has its administrative offices there as well.
 The North Scott High School, North Scott Junior High and Ed White Elementary School are in Eldridge.
 The other four elementary schools in the district are in the outlying communities of Donahue, Long Grove, Park View and Princeton.

 Residents are represented by a seven-member board of education, which conducts bi-monthly meetings on the second and fourth Mondays of each month at the Administration Center.

 Popular culture

-In Promised Land (2012 film), Matt Damon's character, Steve Butler, is notably from the area of Eldridge, Iowa.
+In the 2012 film Promised Land, Matt Damon's character, Steve Butler, is from the area of Eldridge, Iowa.